 - Antique market at Straße des 17.
 Juni

 - The Weltballon in Mitte is one of the biggest helium-balloons in the world

 Tip: Join the Alternative Berlin by Bike Tour to the largest remaining piece of the Berlin Wall and the trendy district of Kreuzberg.

 One thing you would like to change about Berlin?

-I’d recommend getting the Berlin Welcome Card to get 25 to 50% discount at many attractions, tours and restaurants.
+I’d recommend getting the Berlin Welcome Card to get a 25 to 50% discount at many attractions, tours, and restaurants.
 The card also includes public transportation.
-Find here more cool things to do in Berlin.